If you’re in ministry, you have to write. It’s a huge part of communicating, and a great way to share vision and keep people moving forward.

 - Write to express, not to impress.

-Sometimes, leaders feel like they need to use big words, long sentences and lofty concepts to show their leadership strength.
+Sometimes, leaders feel the need to use big words, long sentences, and lofty concepts to demonstrate their leadership strength.

-Maybe I should just say, “don’t write as to create a fog for your readers”.
+Maybe I should say, “Don’t create a fog for your readers when you write.”

-Simplicity is best for communicating what is needed.
-You don’t need to impress people, you want to communicate with them.
+Simplicity is best when communicating.
+You don’t need to impress people.
+You need to communicate with them.

-Practice these seven steps in your writing for your ministry today!
+Practice these seven steps in writing for your ministry today.

 I write with church leaders in mind and I would be honored to have you join me by subscribing to the blog.
 You can take a look at the top posts here.
 The posts are categorized: pastors, worship leaders, student ministry and kids ministry.
 In case we’re just meeting, here’s little about my life.